steve-maddox/chemevol-sjm/README.md

 The version of this code used for De Vis et al 2017b is in release [v_de_vis2017](https://github.com/zemogle/chemevol/releases/tag/v_de_vis2017).
 The master version contains the version described in De Vis et al 2020.

+#
+If you use this code, please do cite the above papers.
+The license is provided with this package.

 ## SJM version

-The version modified by Maddox has many changes including some bug fixes and some simplifications of the code.
+The version modified by S.Maddox has many changes including some bug fixes and some simplifications of the code.

 * in evolve.py: